jjiadtgy/o2_spark_k8s/helmAndHelmCharts/_main.md

 # Templating Engine in Helm

 - Templating in case for multiple similar microservices but differences are only on certain values
-- Blueprint 👈 Containing the dynamic values
+- Blueprint 👈 Containing the dynamic values inside the `values.yaml` file
-- YAML file with dynamic values templated
+- YAML file with dynamic values templated inside the `templates` folder

 ![img_2.png](img_2.png)